ninbura/pokemon-on-the-analogue-pocket/readme.md

 # relevant flash carts & surrounding nuance
 ### summary
-**There's little reason to use the EZ-Flash Jr. or EverDrive GB X7 after the release of [budude2's RTC compatible GBC Core](https://github.com/budude2/openfpga-GBC).** The best combination of carts for use with the Analogue Pocket is the [BennVenn MBC3000](https://BennVenn.myshopify.com/products/MBC3000-RTC-GBc-cart-v5) or insideGadgets GBC carts w/ RTC (see below), and the [EZ-Flash Omega DE](https://www.amazon.com/EZ-Definitive-GBA-IMPEX-Source/dp/B097NQ6HV8/ref=sr_1_1?crid=318IO187XHCX6&keywords=ez+flash+omega+definitive+edition&qid=1700285292&sprefix=ezflash+%2Caps%2C157&sr=8-1).
+**Note that if you're only using the Analogue Pocket, the GBC RTC core is the most reasonable option for gen 2 games given the price of everything else.** I would argue that the best combination of carts for use with the Analogue Pocket are the [EverDrive GB X7](#EverDrive-GB-X7), the [BennVenn MBC3000 (**compatible w/ N64 Game Pak**)](#BennVenn-MBC3000-compatible-w-N64-Game-Pak), and the [EZ-Flash Omega Definitive Edition](#EZ-Flash-Omega-Definitive-Edition-highly-recommended-).
 Why?
-Because this gives you the most compatibility with the Analogue Pocket's sleep/save state functions, and official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
+Because this gives you the most compatibility with sleep/save state functionality, and official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
 Functionality with the N64 Game Pak is particularly relevant given [the announcment](https://x.com/Analogue/status/1713933239327273452?s=20) of the Analogue 3D.
 ### Game Boy Color
 - #### [EZ-Flash Junior](https://www.amazon.com/EZ-Flash-EZ-FlashJr-Original-EverDrive/dp/B08379XZWY/ref=sr_1_1?crid=27VHV05U1YVS0&keywords=ez-flash+jr&qid=1700286287&sprefix=ez-flash+jr%2Caps%2C124&sr=8-1)
     - **!!! important !!!**